Notice of Pre-AIA or AIA Status

 However, Ma teaches the number of data channels of the recomputed resolution matrix is determined to be less than the telemetry threshold value (Ma, [Page 8] rough set up and down approximation set: the concept of the lower approximation set is all capable of accurately judging whether belongs to the set of the given class, and what kind of condition combination is sure to obtain the given decision; the concept of the upper approximation set is all the set capable of accurately judging or possibly judging the given class, [Page 3] the upper and lower similar set method can solve the sufficient condition of the decision generation, [Page 3] judging the threshold, because the attribute DELTA, CV, SLOPE, BA value distribution is very stable, so through the threshold value to judge the data is the standard of the outlier point is the average 20 % of the data point);.

-Before the effective filing date of the claimed invention, It would have been obvious to one of ordinary skill in the art to combine Jili and Ma’s teaching because Jili teaches prioritizing and transmitting selected measurement data in a drilling environment based on operational needs, while Ma teaches evaluating data using threshold analysis to determine which inputs are less significant.
+Before the effective filing date of the claimed invention, It would have been obvious to one of ordinary skill in the art to combine Jili in view of Ma in further view of Hall teaching because Jili teaches prioritizing and transmitting selected measurement data in a drilling environment based on operational needs, while Ma teaches evaluating data using threshold analysis to determine which inputs are less significant.
 A person of ordinary skill in the art would have recognized that applying Ma’s threshold evaluation within Jili’s system would improve how data channels are managed by providing a structured way to determine when certain data channels can be reduced based on meeting a threshold condition.
 Accordingly, one of ordinary skill in the art would have been motivated to combine these teachings to improve overall system efficiency by enabling decisions about which data channels should continue to be transmitted.

-generate a recomputed resolution matrix without the first data channel or the second data channel when the value of an off-diagonal term corresponding to the pair of data channels is determined to be greater than the predetermined cutoff value (Ma, [Page 8] resolving the matrix: the resolution matrix is an n-order square matrix symmetrical to the main diagonal, and each element in the matrix is obtained by resolving the function; the resolution matrix can conveniently solve the core attribute and the reduction combination of the attribute set; by calculating the core of the attribute set, the redundancy information can be removed without changing the classification of the original object).
+to generate a recomputed resolution matrix without the first data channel or the second data channel when in response to the value of an off-diagonal term corresponding to the pair of data channels is being determined to be greater than the predetermined cutoff value (Ma, [Page 8] resolving the matrix: the resolution matrix is an n-order square matrix symmetrical to the main diagonal, and each element in the matrix is obtained by resolving the function; the resolution matrix can conveniently solve the core attribute and the reduction combination of the attribute set; by calculating the core of the attribute set, the redundancy information can be removed without changing the classification of the original object).

-Before the effective filing date of the claimed invention, It would have been obvious to one of ordinary skill in the art to combine Jili and Ma’s teaching because Jili teaches managing and prioritizing measurement data during drilling operations, while Ma teaches identifying and removing redundant inputs through resolution matrix analysis.
+Before the effective filing date of the claimed invention, It would have been obvious to one of ordinary skill in the art to combine Jili in view of Ma in further view of teaching because Jili teaches managing and prioritizing measurement data during drilling operations, while Ma teaches identifying and removing redundant inputs through resolution matrix analysis.
 A person of ordinary skill in the art would have recognized that applying Ma’s redundancy identification approach within Jili’s system would improve how data channels are handled by using a system to determine when certain channels providing overlap or unnecessary information.
 Accordingly, one of ordinary skill in the art would have been motivated to combine these teachings to improve efficiency by allowing redundant data channels to be systematically identified and removed without impacting overall system performance.

 Regarding Claim 19, Jili discloses a system, comprising: